-YOUR COMMENTS, PLEASE ...
+YOUR COMMENTS, PLEASE ....

-This SRL bulletin is one of a series which serves as reference sources for systems analysts, programmers and operators of IBM systems.
-Your answers to the questions on the back of this form together with your comments, will help us produce better publications for your use.
+This SRL manual is part of a library that serves as a reference source for systems analysts, programmers and operators of IBM systems.
+Your answers to the questions on the back of this form, together with your comments, will help us produce better publications for your use.
 Each reply will be carefully reviewed by the persons responsible for writing and publishing this material.
 All comments and suggestions become the property of IBM.